 Function Factory

-Books are made out of sentences strung together, melodies are made out of notes in sequence, and Haskell programs are made out of functions that call each other.
-In other languages, we spend considerable time modeling classes and putting together statements that produce side effects.
-In Haskell, every single computation we express is a chain of function calls.
-Given their importance, you should not be surprised to learn that Haskell provides at least four distinct ways to define functions.
+Books are made out of sentences that build on each other, melodies are made out of phrases that develop a theme, and Haskell programs are made out of functions that call each other.
+In other languages, we spend considerable time modeling objects that mutate each other to produce a result.
+In Haskell, a computation is a chain of function calls.
+Writing functions is so routine in Haskell that the language provides four distinct ways to define them.

-We've already seen the first way of defining a function: through a named definition.
-For example, this Haskell code defines a function that produces a diminutive form of a regular Spanish noun or adjective:
+We've already seen one way to define a function: through a named definition.
+For example, this Haskell code defines a named function that produces a diminutive form of a regular Spanish noun or adjective:

 Haskell